|

 In the yeast cell, the 78 RPs are encoded by 137 genes; 59 of

-the genes are duplicated (Planta and Mager 1998).
+).
 In all cases, both gene copies are transcribed

 although their expression levels often differ considerably (Raue and